bsdroid/ntrip/BNC/Example_Configs/00_Readme.txt

 (CLI).
 Configuration options are exclusively specified via command line.
 No configuration file is used.
 Examples are provided as shell scripts for a Linux system.
 They call BNC in 'no window' batch mode (command line option -nw).
+The scripts expect 'Example_Configs' to be the current working directory.

 22. Shell Script 'RinexQC.sh'
 Purpose: Equals configuration file example 'RinexQC.bnc', checks the quality of